George Lazenby: Hollywood

 In the late 1970s, Lazenby moved to Hollywood, California, where he started taking acting lessons and set about trying to obtain more acting work.

 In 1978, Broccoli described casting Lazenby as his biggest mistake, claiming that the actor couldn't deal with fame and labelling him as "very arrogant".
 He felt that Lazenby did not understand how a film set worked and did not mesh well with the rest of the cast and crew.
-Sean Connery came to Lazenby's defence, saying that in the time that he knew Lazenby, he had not acted arrogant, instead applying that label to Broccoli.
+Sean Connery came to Lazenby's defence, saying that in the time that he knew Lazenby, he had not acted arrogantly, instead applying that label to Broccoli.